Noonanav/sangerBLAST/README.md

-# Sanger Sequencing Data Processor
+# Sanger Sequencing Data and 16S Sequence Processor

 This script processes Sanger sequencing data in a 2-step process:

 1. Paired forward and reverse reads are aligned using the `pairwise2.align.globalms` function to generate consensus sequences
 2. A BLAST search against specified databases (either local and web-based) and top matches are reported in the output file.

+This script can also handle existing 16S sequences in FASTA format using `--input_type fasta`

 ## Requirements